UrazDuray/ozu-rover-dashboard/README.md

     └───README.md

 If you are going to work on a page, they are contained within `src/renderer/components/<page_name>Window.vue`.
 You may create a new folder in `components/` with the name of your page (mind the lowercase standard) and develop additional sub-components there to use in the main page.

+> Note: Please use 2-width space indentation for consistency.

 ## For Ubuntu